flapjack/zermelo/README.md

 SADD post::attrs:ids 1
 ```

-Sandstorm supports the following complex attribute types, and automatically
+Zermelo supports the following complex attribute types, and automatically
 validates that the values are of the correct class, casting if possible:

 | Type       |  Ruby class   | Notes                                                   |